xyproto/cxx/README.md

 As much as possible is auto-detected.
 As long as the right packages are installed, and includes are specified in the main source file, all dependencies, libraries and build flags should be handled automatically.

-CXX provides a way to structure your C++ code, test and debug your source files.
+`cxx` provides a way to structure your C++ code, test and debug your source files.
 It also makes it easy for Linux (or Homebrew) packagers to package your project, and for users to build and install it.

-If you're an experienced C or C++ user and wish to write and distribute a C++ **library**, CMake might be a better fit.
+If you're an experienced C or C++ user and wish to write and distribute a C++ **library** (as opposed to an executable), just using CMake might be a better fit.

 (This repository was created three years before [dtolnay/cxx](https://github.com/dtolnay/cxx)).